JuliaPlots/PlotDocs.jl/docs/backends.md

 These are treated as separate backends, though they share much of the code and use the Plotly javascript API.  `plotly()` is the only dependency-free plotting option, as the required javascript is bundled with Plots.
 It can create inline plots in IJulia, or open standalone browser windows when run from the Julia REPL.

-`plotlyjs()` is the preferred option, and taps into the great functionality of Spencer Lyon's PlotlyJS.jl.
+`plotlyjs()` which taps into the great functionality of Spencer Lyon's PlotlyJS.jl.
 Inline IJulia plots can be updated from any cell... something that makes this backend stand out.
-From the Julia REPL, it taps into Blink.jl and Electron to plot within a standalone GUI window... also very cool.
+From the Julia REPL, it taps into Blink.jl and Electron to plot within a standalone GUI window.
 Also, PlotlyJS supports saving the output to more formats than Plotly, such as EPS and PDF, and thus is the recommended version of Plotly for developing publication-quality figures.

 ![](examples/img/plotlyjs/plotlyjs_example_28.png)